-After a tutor-student acquaintance period, a student-tutor matching procedure is carried out where the NRMP algorithm is used.
-The results of this matching procedure form the basis of the tutor assignment.
-The tutor is appointed by the Program Director (see general provisions).
+After a supervisor-student acquaintance period, a student-supervisor matching procedure is carried out where the NRMP (National Resident Matching Program) algorithm is used.
+The results of this matching procedure form the basis of the supervisor assignment.
+The supervisor is appointed by the Program Director (see general provisions).
 The appointment of the research supervisor will be valid for the entire duration of the course.